-March 3, 1991: McEnroe wins last-ever title – against younger brother Patrick
+March 3, 1991: The day John McEnroe won his final title, against brother Patrick

 On this day in tennis history, John McEnroe won his final ATP title – by defeating his younger brother Patrick, of all people.
 Find out how it happened.